pran-7-5/eco_style/README.md

 stop diging mines = we dont need metals anymore = natural flax fiber and carbon fiber parts are used now and more efficient and light weight

-stop constructing new roads, bridges, new ports, alternate is coming is few years

 collection of existing metal items from common homes to gov offices, except absolute necessary parts like wires, few tools and recycle and store in uniform weight distributed over various safe garded places across world for future use

 recycling facility - solar powered small blast furnance